Waterstones: Alexander Mamut & James Daunt: 2011–present

-In May 2011 HMV Group announced the sale of Waterstones to A&NN Capital Fund Management, a fund controlled by Russian businessman Alexander Mamut for £53 million.
+In May 2011, HMV Group announced the sale of Waterstones to A&NN Capital Fund Management, a fund controlled by Russian businessman Alexander Mamut for £53 million.
 The takeover was welcomed by publishers as "a step forward to re-establishing a proper physical presence".
 On 29 June 2011, the sale of Waterstones was completed and approved by the vast majority of shareholders at an emergency general meeting.
-Mamut appointed James Daunt, founder of Daunt Books, as managing director and a board of directors was announced in October 2011 including Miranda Curtis as chairman.
+Mamut appointed James Daunt, founder of Daunt Books, as managing director and, in October 2011, a board of directors was announced, including Miranda Curtis as chairman.
 In September 2011, the bookseller announced that it intended to drop its 3-for-2 deal on books after a decade.
-The offer was replaced with a 'bespoke offer', based on branches choosing their own pricing structures from available discounts.
+The offer was replaced with a "bespoke offer", based on branches choosing their own pricing structures from available discounts.

 In January 2012, the company announced that it would be moving away from the branding developed in 2010 by agency VentureThree, and reverting to its original logo.
 This involved the removal of the apostrophe from its name because, James Daunt argued, "Waterstones without an apostrophe is, in a digital world of URLs and email addresses, a more versatile and practical spelling".
 This decision received media coverage, in which the company was subject to criticism.
 John Richards, of the Apostrophe Protection Society, said that the change was "just plain wrong" and "grammatically incorrect" while the move sparked outrage on Twitter, involving debate on whether the move was grammatically incorrect or not.
 Linguist David Crystal on his blog added: " ... if Waterstone's wants to become Waterstones, that's up to the firm.
 It's nothing to do with expressing possession or plurality or anything to do with meaning."

-In the same month, Waterstones confirmed plans to open a Russian language bookshop in its Piccadilly branch, intending to stock 5000 titles with the shop being entirely staffed of Russian-speaking booksellers.
+In the same month, Waterstones confirmed plans to open a Russian-language bookshop in its Piccadilly branch, intending to stock 5,000 titles, with the shop being entirely staffed by Russian-speaking booksellers.
 The concession, named The Russian Bookshop, opened in March 2012.

-Following a decision in late-2011 to scrap an e-reading offer in-branch, it was announced in May 2012 that Waterstones would be selling the Amazon Kindle across its estate.
+Following a decision in late 2011 to scrap an e-reading offer in-branch, it was announced in May 2012 that Waterstones would be selling the Amazon Kindle across its estate.
 James Daunt launched the new agreement with Amazon stating that Waterstones would be offering "e-reading services and offer Kindle digital devices" throughout the company's branches and on its website, with an intention to "make the Kindle experience better".
 This announcement was received with surprise across the book industry as it had been suggested that Waterstones was developing a partnership with Barnes & Noble to launch the Nook in the UK, or that the company was developing its own device, but Daunt "ultimately rejected" other avenues as Waterstones "would have been out of the market" before their implementation.